2011 Fellow (eq. to PhD), Public Systems, Indian Institute of Management, Ahmedabad

 Languages: English, Hindi, Urdu, Kashmiri

 Amir Bashir Bazaz is Lead-Practice at IIHS.
 He holds a PhD in Management from the Indian Institute of Management Ahmedabad, with a specialisation in Public Systems.
 He works on issues at the intersection of economics, climate change mitigation, and adaptation and sustainable development.
-He has substantial experience of working with various integrated assessment frameworks and modelling arrangements.
+He has substantial experience in working with various integrated assessment frameworks and modelling arrangements.
 His current research interests are low carbon societies/infrastructure, climate change adaptation and mitigation (across scales), with specific focus on urban-climate change linkages and climate, energy and environment policy.

 Amir has a first degree in Electrical Engineering from Indian Institute of Technology Roorkee and started his career in the manufacturing industry, working across functional responsibilities of projects, production planning/control and engineering.
 He has previously been the National Expert Consultant to the Ministry of Environment, Forests and Climate Change, Government of India for the Second National Communication to the UNFCCC and taught courses in Development & Environmental Economics during his academic engagements at Symbiosis International University, Pune.